 How to Prep Roasted Veggies

-- Cut your vegetables up into similar widths and sizes, so you can roast them on the same sheet and they’ll cook evenly.
+- Cut your vegetables up into similar widths and sizes, so you can roast them on the same baking sheet and they’ll cook evenly.

 - Roast the veggies on the sheet pan in a preheated oven for about 20-30 minutes.